Online & Live

 Individual Language Teaching

-I can also teach groups of students who are at the same Dutch language level online or ‘after Covid’, also face-to-face.
-So if you and two or more friends would like to learn the Dutch language online or (again, ‘after Covid’) in ‘real life’, please contact me and ask for my rate.
+I can also teach groups of students who are at the same Dutch language level online or also face-to-face.
+So if you, plus two or more friends (at least 3 persons!) would like to learn the Dutch language online or in ‘real life’, please contact me.

 …to learn the Dutch language?